Hider in the House (film): Plot

 Tom Sykes, a recently released psychiatric patient, finds refuge in the attic of the Dreyer family's new home.
 Using electronic surveillance, he spies on them, escalating to murder when the family dog, Rudolph, intervenes to protect them.
 Tom then fixates on the mother, Julie, intruding into her life by spying on her and sabotaging her relationship with her husband, Phil.
 He manipulates the Dreyers' son, Neal, teaching him fighting techniques.

-As tensions rise, Phil leaves, providing Tom an opening to insert himself further into the family's life.
+As tensions rise, Phil leaves, providing Tom an opening to further insert himself into the family's life.
 Despite initial success, suspicions arise, especially from the neighbor Gene.
-Tom resorts to violence to maintain his façade, murdering those who uncover his secrets.
+Tom resorts to violence to maintain his façade, murdering anyone who uncovers his secrets.
 Julie eventually sees through his deception and rejects him, leading to a violent confrontation where Phil is severely injured.

 Julie manages to defend herself and Phil, ultimately shooting Tom when he attempts to kill them.
 The police, summoned by Gene, arrive in time to save Julie, although Tom briefly survives, only to meet his end at the hands of law enforcement.
 Phil is rushed to the hospital, while Tom's body is taken to the morgue, bringing an end to the harrowing ordeal.